meadsteve/meadsteve.github.io/_posts/2022-09-13-how-boring-should-your-teams-codebases-be.markdown

 on a PR for a proof of concept.
 Or maybe a more formal process for making `Architectural Decisions` that leads to the creation of an [ADR](https://adr.github.io/).

 This is a great point to discuss the impact the novelty of your choice will have on the team.
-But first lets discuss what it means to be novel and what things could be considered novel.
+Let's start by covering what it means to be novel and what things could be considered novel.

 ## What things can be novel?